 “Remember to look at adversity as a rite of passage,” said Noe.
 “The experience will make you stronger and wiser.”

 Noe is a volunteer and 1st Vice Commander at the American Legion Palisades Post 283, which has programs to help homeless, at-risk, and transitioning veterans connect to organizations and services that can help.
-Also a volunteer at Meals on Wheels West, Noe helped develop Veteran’s HomeFront, a food program for vets.
-The Veterans Administration is expanding the program to other states.
+He also volunteers at Meals on Wheels West, where he helped develop their Veteran’s HomeFront, a food program that feeds veterans of all ages.
+The Veterans Administration is expanding the vet-to-vet outreach program to other states.

-Noe is graduating from SMC with an Associate degree in General Science.
-He plans to transfer to the Malibu campus of Pepperdine University, focus on sports medicine, and work to develop a program for active infantry to minimize acute injuries during training and in the field.
+Noe graduates from SMC with an Associate degree in General Science.
+He plans to transfer, focus on sports medicine, and work to develop a program for active infantry to minimize acute injuries during training and in the field.

 Please consider making a contribution by visiting the Santa Monica College Foundation to support the student scholarship program!